HMS Enchantress (1804)

-HMS Enchantress was the mercantile vessel of the same name, launched in 1802 at Ringmore.
-The British Royal Navy purchased her in 1804.
-She then spent her career sitting at Bristol serving as a storeship.
-She was transferred to the Customs service in 1817 and may have served with it until c.1850.
+HMS Enchantress was the merchant ship of the same name, launched in 1802 at Ringmore, Devon.
+The British Royal Navy bought her in 1804.
+She spent her naval career at Bristol as a store ship.
+She was transferred to the Customs service in 1817, and may have served with it until about 1850.

 Career

 Mercantile service

 Enchantress entered Lloyd's Register in 1802 with John Cole, master, and trade Teignmouth-Dartmouth.
 This entry continued into 1805.

 Royal Navy service

 The Royal Navy purchased Enchantress in 1804 and commissioned her at Bristol in October 1805 under Lieutenant George M. Higginson.
 She then remained at Bristol.
 Between 1807 and 1811 her commander was Lieutenant Robert Pearce.
 Lieutenant James Pasley succeeded him in 1812, only to be succeeded in 1813 by Lieutenant Joshua L. Rowe.
 Enchantress, then lying at Pill, on 18 March 1813 fired minute guns during the funeral procession for Captain John Phillips, late regulating officer at Bristol.
 Lieutenant Charles Bostock took command of "Enchantress stationary receiving ship", on 7 April 1814.
 He remained into 1815.

 Between May and June 1816 Enchantress was at Plymouth undergoing fitting as a receiving ship.
 Later she was fitted there as a quarantine ship for Milford.
 Still, on 18 September the "Principal Officers and Commissioners of His Majesty's Navy" offered "Enchantress armed Vessel, of 176 tons" for sale at Plymouth.

 Enchantress failed to sell so between January and April 1817 she underwent fitting at Sheerness for transfer to the Revenue Service.
 She was transferred to the Blackwater River Service in August 1818.